BonsonW/slow5curl/docs/slow5curl_api/slow5curl.md

 ### Data Structures

-The *s5curl_t* structure stores the url, parsed SLOW5 header and other metadata of an opened SLOW5 file.
+The *s5curl_t* structure stores the url and the metadata of the remote BLOW5 file.
 Other struct members are private and not supposed to be directly accessed.
 This structure has the following form:

 ```